mdrobisch/roseguarden/README.md

 - `sudo pip install -r requirements.txt`

-In addition a migration of the database is required, use roseGuarden.py.
+In addition a upgrade of the migration from the database is required, use roseGuarden.py.

-- `sudo python roseGuarden.py db migrate`
 - `sudo python roseGuarden.py db upgrade`

 After upgrading you can restart your roseGuarden-application again.